LangbaseInc/langbase-examples/examples/ai-chatbot/README.md

 ## Features

-- [AI Chatbot][demo] — Built with an [AI Pipe on ⌘ Langbase][pipe]
+- 💬 [AI Chatbot][demo] — Built with an [AI Pipe on ⌘ Langbase][pipe]
-- Streaming — Real-time chat experience with streamed responses
+- ⚡️ Streaming — Real-time chat experience with streamed responses
-- Q/A — Ask questions and get pre-defined answers with your preferred AI model and tone
+- 🗣️ Q/A — Ask questions and get pre-defined answers with your preferred AI model and tone
-- Responsive and open source — Works on all devices and platforms
+- 🔋 Responsive and open source — Works on all devices and platforms

-## Quick Start
+## Learn more

 1. Check the [AI Chatbot Pipe on ⌘ Langbase][pipe]
 2. Read the [source code on GitHub][gh] for this example
 3. Go through Documentaion: [Pipe Quick Start][qs]
 4. Learn more about [Pipes & Memory features on ⌘ Langbase][docs]

-## Usage
+## Get started

 Let's get started with the project: